wakamex/deadbeef-rating/README.md

-# DeaDBeeF Song Rating plugin
+# DeaDBeeF Song Rating Plug-in

-A plugin enabling commands to rate track(s) by writing to the `%rating%` metadata tag.
+This is an enhanced fork of the plug-in [deadbeef-rating](https://github.com/splushii/deadbeef-rating) by splushii.
+The source code was completely refactored and new features were added.

+With this plug-in it is possible to rate the music files in DeaDBeeF regardless of the music or tag format.
 The commands are accessible from the context menu or by binding them to hotkeys.
+The changed playlists are saved on exit of DeaDBeeF, to save them immediately, you have to remove the comment markers of the line `deadbeef->pl_save_all();`.

 Big thanks to [Alexey Yakovenko](https://github.com/Alexey-Yakovenko) for the [DeaDBeeF](http://deadbeef.sourceforge.net/) music player.

 # Building & Installing
-1. Clone this repository
+1. Clone this repository.
-2. Download `deadbeef.h`, for example from the [DeaDBeeF source code](http://deadbeef.sourceforge.net/download.html).
+2. Download `deadbeef.h`, for example from the [DeaDBeeF source code](http://deadbeef.sourceforge.net/download.html) and copy it to the cloned deadbeef-rating folder.
-3. Run `sh build.sh [path to dir with deadbeef.h]`
-4. Run `sh easyinstall.sh` to install the plugin to ~/.local/lib/deadbeef, or copy `rating.so` yourself to your DeaDBeeF plugin folder.

-# Uninstalling
-Run `sh easyuninstall.sh` to remove the plugin from ~/.local/lib/deadbeef, or remove `rating.so` yourself from your DeaDBeeF plugin folder.
+3. Run `build.sh` from a terminal.
+4. Copy the the file `rating.so` to `~/.local/lib/deadbeef` and restart DeaDBeeF.

 # Using
 In order to show the rating tags in the playlist, add a new custom column with the following format: